Hamazi: History

+Early Bronze Age

 In the early days of archaeology two pottery fragments were found in Nippur which it was assumed were part of the same vessel (CBS 9571+CBS 9577).
 One referred to a Uhub/Utug ruler of Kish and the other to an unknown ruler defeating Hamazi.
 Subsequent analysis showed that the two fragments did not in fact belong to the same vessel.
 The relevant fragment (BM 129402) reads "[To the deity DN P]ussussu, vanquisher of Hamazi, dedi[cated] (this vessel).".

 One of the earliest references to Hamazi is found in the epic literary composition Enmerkar and the Lord of Aratta, where Enmerkar prays to Enki about the confusion of languages in the various inhabited lands, at the time of the building of the ziggurats in Eridu and Uruk.
 Hamazi is the only land mentioned in this prayer with the epithet "many-tongued".
 A sequel, Enmerkar and En-suhgir-ana also mentions that the sorcerer of Hamazi, Urgirinuna, went to Aratta after Hamazi "had been destroyed"; he is later sent by the Lord of Aratta on a failed mission attempting to bring Enmerkar into submission.

+Early Dynastic period

 According to the semi-literary Sumerian King List, king Hadanish of Hamazi held hegemony over Sumer after defeating Kish, but was in turn defeated by Enshakushanna of Uruk.

-A clay tablet found in the archives at Ebla in Syria bears a copy of a diplomatic message sent from king Irkab-Damu of Ebla to king Zizi of Hamazi, along with a large quantity of wood, hailing him as a brother, and requesting him to send mercenaries in exchange.
+An uncertain attestation is a clay tablet found in the archives at Ebla in Syria bears a copy of a diplomatic message sent from king Irkab-Damu of Ebla to king Zizi of Hamazi, along with a large quantity of wood, hailing him as a brother, and requesting him to send mercenaries in exchange.
 A tablet from a few years later states " ...
 470 g. of silver of the king of A. which the king of Hamazi has handed over and is his giving (as) a gift to PN, the representative-messenger, (for) the king of Ebla".
 A later analysis of the toponyms in the tablets in question indicate that the Hamazi mentioned in the Ebla tablets is actually a different Hamazi, at modern Qalah Hom, the “citadel hill” of modern Homs.

+Akkadian period

+In the Akkadian period, little is known about Hamazi which probably was a province/governorate of the Akkadian Empire (c.
+2334-2154 BCE).